Nothing's in my cart

 << Back to Stories

-How the Use of VR in Medical Training Is Improving Patient Outcomes in 2023
+How the Use of VR in Medical Training Is Improving Patient Outcomes

 Virtual reality is helping medical professionals retain knowledge and deliver a higher standard of care.

 Step into a medical school, and you may find that students are spending more time training on virtual patients than they are in rooms with cadavers.
 These digital doctors are part of cutting-edge virtual reality (VR) training programs, which are fueling better patient outcomes according to an influx of research on the topic.
 Here’s how VR in medical training got where it is today, and how patients and doctors benefit from its application.

 How VR in Medical Training Became an Industry Standard

 Virtual reality, as most people know it today, is a relatively new innovation.
 But the foundation for VR in medical training was laid in the ‘90s, years before some of today’s medical students were even born.